monome/docs/docs/modular/dev.md

 note: there is an unpopulated UART header which allows for proper debugging. we use an FTDI breakout board for communication with the module.

-note: there is also an unpolulated reset switch, which allows for faster development.
+note: there is also an unpopulated reset switch, which allows for faster development.

 note: after uploading a new image, the firmware will start immediately, but an additional reset is needed to re-enable USB host (ie, grids).